Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Despite the wrapped foil, these threads should be relatively smooth to touch.
 However, if they don’t run through two fingers smoothly, they’re not likely to run through your machine smoothly either!

 Why is metallic thread so hard to embroider with?

 Think of your machine needle stitching up and down at a fast speed and how this can affect that thin layer of wrapped metal.
 If the thread rubs up against the fabric, the needle, or even the inside of the machine too fast, the metal foil can break away.

 To make things even more complicated, metallic thread tends to twist, kink, and coil as it comes off the spool (see above.)
 As such, if kinky thread reaches the tension disks of your machine, it gets stuck.
 This also causes the thread to split, shred, and stretch in front of that tension disk.

-With the foil splitting away, this leaves just the polyester or nylon core entering your fabric and the metal foil backing up at the point of blockage.
-Ultimately, the inner core snaps soon after the foil is stripped away and you’re left with a big mess.
+With the foil splitting away, this leaves just the thread core entering your fabric and the metal foil backing up at the point of blockage.
+Ultimately, the inner core snaps soon after the foil is stripped away, and you’re left with a big mess.

 Metallic Thread Variations

 Threads come in SO many fun, metallic colors, though!
 There are the usual gold and silver colors, but there are also gorgeous pinks, turquoises, and even variegated metallic threads.